 Another 31,837 women die yearly of congestive heart failure, representing 62.6% of all heart failure deaths.

 heart attack symptoms in women

-Stress is bad for your heart.
+Stress is terrible for your heart.

 One in three women get heart disease; one in two get heart disease or stroke, and one in eight get breast cancer," Dr. Gulati tells Newsmax Health.
-"One in four women die from heart disease and one in 30 women die from breast cancer.
+"One in four women die from heart disease, and one in 30 die from breast cancer.
 Heart disease is the No. 1 killer of women.
 Lack of awareness is a [factor]."

 According to the study, cardiovascular diseases are the leading cause of death for men and women worldwide, killing 8.6 million women alone each year.
 That's one-third of all deaths in women.

 According to the American Heart Association, cardiovascular disease — including heart disease, high blood pressure, and stroke — kills nearly a half-million women in the U.S. annually.
 That figure exceeds the following seven causes of death combined.
 More women die from CAD than from all cancers (including breast cancer, which kills about 40,000 women annually), respiratory conditions, Alzheimer's disease, and accidents combined.
 Women are also 15 percent more likely than men to die of a heart attack and twice as likely to have a second heart attack in the six years following the first.

 The new study did contain some good news: The death rate from heart disease in the U.S. has dropped by 30 percent since 1998.
 But rates among women under 55 years old are still rising, with women under 50 who have a heart attack twice as likely as men to die.
 Moreover, 42 percent of women with heart attacks die within a year, compared to 24 percent of men.